wickathou/diploi.com/src/content/blog/exploring-7-lesser-known-ai-coding-extensions/exploring-7-lesser-known-ai-coding-extensions.md

 #### Conclusion

-Augment positions itself as an agentic coding platform for large codebases, where you pay per user message, while “Next Edits” & completions are unlimited.
+Augment positions itself as an agentic coding platform for large codebases, where you pay per user message, while “Next Edits” and completions are unlimited.
 Their Context Engine pulls the code, docs, and commit history into its responses, which adds an extra layer of accuracy.

 Additionally, their MCP support and integrations with other dev tools make it easy to wire build systems, databases, and deployment platforms to extend Augment's capabilities beyond just coding.